twilio/twilio-csharp/README.md

 ## Twilio REST API and TwiML Libraries for .NET

-Twilio provides a simple HTTP-based API for sending and receiving phone calls and text messages.
+Twilio provides a HTTP-based API for sending and receiving phone calls and text messages.
 Learn more on [twilio.com][apidocs].

 More documentation for this library can be found [here][libdocs].